Morris dance: History in England

 The earliest (15th-century) references place the Morris dance in a courtly setting.
 The dance became part of performances for the lower classes by the later 16th century.
 Henry VIII owned a gold salt cellar which depicted a Morris dance with five dancers and a "tabrett".
 A "tabret" is a small tabor drum.
 On 4 January 1552, George Ferrers, the Lord of Misrule of Edward VI, put on a show in London which included "mores danse, dansyng with a tabret".
 In 1600, the Shakespearean actor William Kempe Morris danced from London to Norwich, an event chronicled in his Nine Daies Wonder (1600).

 Almost nothing is known about the folk dances of England before the mid-17th century.
-While it is possible to speculate on the transition of "Morris dancing" from the courtly to a rural setting, it may have acquired elements of pre-Elizabethan (medieval) folk dance, such proposals will always be based on an argument from silence as there is no direct record of what such elements would have looked like.
-In the Elizabethan period, there was significant cultural contact between Italy and England, and it has been suggested that much of what is now considered traditional English folk dance, and especially English country dance, is descended from Italian dances imported in the 16th century.
+While it is possible to speculate on the transition of "Morris dancing" from the courtly to a rural setting (it may have acquired elements of pre-Elizabethan (medieval) folk dance), such proposals will always be based on an argument from silence as there is no direct record of what such elements would have looked like.
+In the Elizabethan era, there was significant cultural contact between Italy and England, and it has been suggested that much of what is now considered traditional English folk dance, and especially English country dance, is descended from Italian dances imported in the 16th century.

-By the mid 17th century, the working peasantry took part in Morris dances, especially at Whitsun.
-The Puritan government of Oliver Cromwell, however, suppressed Whitsun ales and other such festivities.
-When the crown was restored by Charles II, the springtime festivals were restored.
-In particular, Whitsun Ales came to be celebrated on Whitsunday (Pentecost), as the date was close to the birthday of Charles II.
+By the mid-17th century, the working peasantry took part in Morris dances, especially at Whitsun.
+A pamphlet acquired by Horsham Museum, created by Thomas Munn, known as Tom the Smuggler, that was given to his gaoler on the morning of his execution in 1750, describes how he got a group of young fellows to go Morris dancing.

-A regional reference occurs in Horsham, Sussex in 1750.

 Morris dancing continued in popularity until the Industrial Revolution and its accompanying social changes.
 Four teams claim a continuous lineage of tradition within their village or town: Abingdon (their Morris team was kept going by the Hemmings family), Bampton, Headington Quarry, and Chipping Campden.
 Other villages have revived their own traditions, and hundreds of other teams across the globe have adopted (and adapted) these traditions, or have created their own styles from the basic building blocks of Morris stepping and figures.

 By the late 19th century, and in the West Country at least, Morris dancing was fast becoming more a local memory than an activity.
 D'Arcy Ferris (or de Ferrars), a Cheltenham-based singer, music teacher and organiser of pageants, became intrigued by the tradition and sought to revive it.
 He first encountered Morris in Bidford and organised its revival.
 Over the following years he took the side to several places in the West Country, from Malvern to Bicester and from Redditch to Moreton in Marsh.
 By 1910, he and Cecil Sharp were in correspondence on the subject.